 Swiss Bank Account use and establishment for financial privacy and personal asset protection using the safest banks in Switzerland.

-The following page contains instructions, information, guidelines and tips about opening a Swiss bank account.
+The following page contains instructions, information, guidelines, advantages and tips about opening a Swiss bank account.

 Theoretically, anyone can open a Swiss bank account.
 Swiss banks have a reputation of strength, safety and integrity.
 So, as expected, they have a duty to accept only clients who they feel will not hurt the reputation, safety and integrity of the bank itself or the Swiss banking industry, in general.